-As of January 1, 2022, 21 states have general host party laws, 10 have specific host party laws, and 20 have no laws of either sort (Exhibit 2.18).
+As of January 1, 2023, 21 states have general host party laws, 10 have specific host party laws, and 20 have no laws of either sort (Exhibit 2.18).

 Of the states with host party laws, most apply to both residential and outdoor property and only four apply to residential property but not outdoor property.
-Of the 31 states with host party laws, 24 require that the host knew about the party to trigger liability; in the remaining states, the standard varies.
-Finally, the majority of states with host party laws have family exceptions.
+Of the 31 states with host party laws, 25 require that the host knew about the party to trigger liability; in the remaining states, the standard varies.
+Finally, 21 of the 31 states with host party laws have family exceptions.